MikeTaylor/dumbass-news/src/overview.md

 ## The `catlogger` package

-This package provides a single object, `Logger`, via the exported `MakeLogger` function.
+This package provides a single object, `Logger`, via the exported `MakeLogger` factory function.
 The object's `log` method can then be used to log information in arbitrary categories.
 The library is intended to be usable in other projects, at least in principal, and is documented separately using [godoc comments](https://go.dev/blog/godoc).